ga-dc/wdi5/w07/d04_jquery/milk/lesson_plan.md

 ### Using `$(document).ready()`
 A page can't be manipulated safely until the document is "ready." jQuery detects this state of readiness for you.
 Code included inside `$( document ).ready()` will only run once the page Document Object Model (DOM) is ready for JavaScript code to execute.

+### Documentation Dive
+- Break up into groups of 3 or 4
+- Find 2 methods that haven't been discussed in class
+- Figure out what they do
+- Be prepared to explain them and potentially code them.

 ### Class Exercise
 - Refactor Pixel Art or Timer to incorporate jQuery